huukit/Atmega-CAN/readme.md

 The hardware includes a termination resistor that can be enabled with software.

 This project can also be used as a reference for small microcontrollers wanting to communicate with devices over USB.

+### CAN library for AVR devices (under lib)
+A user friendly CAN library to use with AVR devices.
+Uses the Atmel driver for low level interactions.
+Documentation can be generated with doxygen or the online version viewed here: http://proximia.fi/doc/canlibrary/

 ### Libraries
 Any generic libraries used by the projects are included here.
 You will need these for the bootloader (CAN driver, UART for debugging) and the CAN-USB converter.